bytecodealliance/wasm-micro-runtime/product-mini/platforms/zephyr/simple/README.md

 ### Run the build script

-Make sure you have the environment variable ready, you can use command `env` to check:
+Make sure you have the environment variable ready, you can use the command `env` to check:

 ```shell
 env